Iceman8911/sugarbox/README.md

 - `:passageChange` — Fired when the passage changes.
 - `:stateChange` — Fired when the state changes.
+- `:achievementChange` — Fired when achievements are updated.
+- `:settingChange` — Fired when settings are updated.
 - `:saveStart` / `:saveEnd` — Fired before/after a save.
 - `:loadStart` / `:loadEnd` — Fired before/after a load.
 - `:migrationStart` / `:migrationEnd` — Fired before/after save migration operations.